 Return a new UUID (typically to be used for new nodes).
-It uses the UUID version specified in aiida.djsite.settings\profile.AIIDANODES\UUID\VERSION aiida.common.utils.get\object\from\string(string)

-Given a string identifying an object (as returned by the get\class\string method) load and return the actual object.
+It uses the UUID version specified in aiida.backends.settings.AIIDANODES\UUID\VERSION aiida.common.utils.get\object\from\string(string) Given a string identifying an object (as returned by the get\class\string method) load and return the actual object.

-''' aiida.common.utils.get_repository_folder(subfolder=None) Return the top folder of the local repository. '''
+aiida.common.utils.get\repository\folder(subfolder=None) Return the top folder of the local repository.

-'''

-aiida.common.utils.get_suggestion (provided_string, allowed_strings)

-'''
+aiida.common.utils.get\suggestion(provided\string, allowed\strings)

 Given a string and a list of allowed\strings, it returns a string to print on screen, with sensible text depending on whether no suggestion is found, or one or more than one suggestions are found.

-Args: provided\string: the string to compare allowed\strings: a list of valid strings aiida.common.utils.get\unique\filename (filename, list\of\filenames) Return a unique filename that can be added to the list\of\filenames.
+Args: provided\string: the string to compare allowed\strings: a list of valid strings Returns: A string to print on output, to suggest to the user a possible valid value.

+aiida.common.utils.get\unique\filename(filename, list\of\filenames) Return a unique filename that can be added to the list of filenames.